Larry Holmes vs. Muhammad Ali: The fight

 Holmes dominated every round of the fight.
 The hot, 89-degree arena tired the aging Ali quickly, who consistently fell victim to quick, sharp jabs and combinations by Holmes.
 The fight was actively critiqued by announcers on all stations in which it premiered.
 Most famously, ABC's Wide World of Sports commentator Howard Cosell lamented that the fight was difficult to watch and that, given the legend Ali was, the referee should stop it.
 Holmes' insistent and rudimentary assembly of punches and combinations put on full display the aging Ali's inability to mount sufficient defense and meaningfully attack opponents.
 Despite there being no knockdowns, Ali's trainer Angelo Dundee, against the wishes of Ali himself and other cornerman Bundini Brown, stopped the fight and subsequently gave Holmes the win via technical knockout.

 Holmes later said that he knew from the start that Ali was not capable of defending himself from the onslaught.
 The champion was so concerned about what he was doing to Ali that he went to referee Richard Green and told him that Ali was not mounting an effort.
 Green admonished Holmes and allowed the fight to continue, but Holmes said that after that point he began to slow down his attack since it was clear to him that Ali was out on his feet.

+In a later press conference, Ali attributed his sluggish performance in the fight to his overuse of the medication Thyrolar, prescribed to him by his doctor two years prior in order to treat hypothyroidism.
+Ali's doctor supported this theory, claiming that the medication likely contributed to Ali being overcome by heat exhaustion during the fight.